corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 Numbers vary wildly by workload, so take these as rough guidance.
 Not promises!
 But here are some ballpark numbers, based on Go-to-Rust migrations I've helped with:

+- Production incidents: this is the one teams are most surprised by.
+The classes of bugs that survive `go test -race` and reach production (data races, nil dereferences, missed error paths) just don't compile in Rust.
+Oncall rotations are typically very boring after a Rust migration.
+Andrew Lamb described exactly this effect after the InfluxDB rewrite:
-- CPU usage: 20–60% reduction.
+- CPU usage: 20-40% improvement.
 Less dramatic than Python-to-Rust, because Go is already efficient.
 The wins come from no GC and tighter loops.
 - Memory: 30–50% reduction, mostly from the absence of GC overhead and a smaller runtime.
 - P99 latency: significantly more consistent.
 Rust services tend to flatline where Go services have visible GC-induced jitter.
 (This has gotten much better on the Go-side ever since they introduced their low-latency GC, but the difference is still there under heavy load.)
-- Production incidents: this is the one teams report most enthusiastically.
-The classes of bugs that survive `go test -race` and reach production (data races, nil dereferences, missed error paths) just don't compile in Rust.
-Oncall rotations are typically very boring after a Rust migration.
-Andrew Lamb described exactly this effect after the InfluxDB rewrite:

 > I hadn't had to chase down a crash, or some weird multi-threaded race condition, or some of these other things which actually consumed a huge amount of my time before.
 >
 > &mdash; Andrew Lamb, Staff Engineer, InfluxData, on [Rustacean Station: Rebuilding InfluxDB with Rust](https://rustacean-station.org/)

-Honestly, you're unlikely to get a 10x throughput improvement going from Go to Rust the way you might from Python.
+Honestly, you're unlikely to get a 10x throughput improvement.
 What you get is fewer "silly errors" and flatter latency tails, plus the ability to expand into other domains like embedded development or systems programming while still using the same language.
-That's often the most surprising side-effect of a migration: there's a lot of opportunity for code-sharing across teams that previously had to use different stacks.
-You can use Rust for everything.
+That's often the most surprising side-effect of a migration: there's a lot of opportunity for code-sharing across teams that previously had to use different stacks. **You can use Rust for everything.**

 ## Conclusion

 Going from Go to Rust is a different kind of migration than coming from [Python](/learn/migration-guides/python-to-rust) or [TypeScript](/learn/migration-guides/typescript-to-rust).
-Coming from Go, you know the benefits of a statically-typed, compiled language.
-So you're not trading away dynamic typing or a slow runtime, you're trading away `nil` in exchange for a more robust codebase with fewer footguns, and a stricter compiler that catches more mistakes at compile time.
-There is a steeper learning curve, however.
+Coming from Go, you already know the benefits of a statically-typed, compiled language.
+You're likely looking for a more robust codebase with fewer footguns, and a stricter compiler that catches more mistakes at compile time.

 For [foundational services](/blog/foundational-software/) (services that your organization relies on, that have high uptime requirements, that are critical to your business), that trade is obviously worth it.
-For others, Go remains the right answer.
+For others, Go is fine.
 The point of a migration is to put each problem in the language that solves it best.

 {% info(title="Ready to Make the Move to Rust?", icon="crab") %}